 - Reconcile Differences – Accurate data means reporting you can act on.

-Before you can manage inventory with Lightspeed POS you need to populate the POS with your product information.
+Before you can manage inventory with Lightspeed POS you need to populate the POS system with your product information.
 Products information will include everything from the product name, wholesale and retail price, and product description as well as vendor and manufacturer information, SKU, and UPC.

 There are 3 ways you can add your products to Lightspeed: import items from a database, import items from a vendor catalog, and/or add products manually.